-Mitigation Measure V.2: Prior to the transfer of title, the Conservation Easement shall be amended to include the a portion of the Glenburn Dredge Site property that is bounded by the fence required by this mitigation measure and the Fall River containing the newly discovered sensitive resource.
+Mitigation Measure V.2: Prior to the transfer of title, the Conservation Easement shall be amended to include the portion of the Glenburn Dredge Site property that is bounded by the fence required by this mitigation measure and the Fall River.
 The Conservation Easement shall include language requiring that the new owner establish permanent protection of sensitive resources.
 The amended Conservation Easement and MSMP shall be submitted to the CPUC for review and approval prior to the transfer of title.
-The new amended conservation easement including this portion of the Glenburn Dredge Site property shall restrict any uses of this area of the site portion of the parcel where the sensitive resource is present, except for the sole purpose of preserving the integrity of the sensitive resource.
+The new conservation easement shall restrict any uses of this area of the site, except for the sole purpose of preserving the integrity of the sensitive resource.
 In addition, the Conservation Easement and MSMP shall be amended to include a requirement to reconfigure the existing fence layout at Glenburn to restrict access on and around sensitive resources.
-The re-establishment of public access at the southern portion of this parcel would remain feasible as proposed under the terms of this mitigation measure.
-Ultimately, the land area encumbered by the Conservation Easement and reconfigured fence layout would be determined according to the resource map outlined in the Cultural Resource Report, on file with the CPUC.

-The Conservation Easement and MSMP, as amended, shall provide that a four strand barbed-wire fence be constructed effective to serve as an effective barrier to human and livestock access and shall be constructed at a location 100 feet from the boundary of the sensitive site or along the property line where it is closer than 100 feet from the boundary of the sensitive site (but not along the river).
+The Conservation Easement and MSMP, as amended, shall provide that a four strand barbed-wire fence effective to serve as a barrier to human and livestock access and shall be constructed at a location 100 feet from the boundary of the sensitive site or along the property line where it is closer than 100 feet from the boundary of the sensitive site (but not along the river).
 Construction of the fence shall comply with the protocols specified in Mitigation Measures V.1a-V.1f.
 The Conservation Easement and MSMP shall further be amended to provide for regular inspection and maintenance of the fence to ensure that it continues to be a barrier to access.